Belmont, Port of Spain: Buildings in Belmont

-Belmont is famous for having one of the few churches in the island which is dedicated to St. Francis of Assisi.
-This church is located on the Belmont Circular Road and is approximately one hundred and fourteen (114) years old.
+Belmont is famous for having one of the few churches in the island, which is dedicated to St. Francis of Assisi.
+This church is located on the Belmont Circular Road and is approximately 114 years old.

 Cemeteries located in Belmont

-Although taxi drivers who ply the Belmont route speak of the number of cemeteries which are located in the area, the website "Burial Grounds, Cemeteries & Cremation sites in Trinidad" lists one cemetery with an address which is located in Belmont, under the heading of Port of Spain.
-The cemetery which is being referred to is "St. Margaret of Antioch Anglican Church Cemetery, St. Margaret’s Lane, Belmont".
+Although taxi drivers who ply the Belmont route speak of the number of cemeteries that are located in the area, the website "Burial Grounds, Cemeteries & Cremation sites in Trinidad" lists one cemetery with an address located in Belmont, under the heading of Port of Spain, the cemetery referred to being "St. Margaret of Antioch Anglican Church Cemetery, St. Margaret’s Lane, Belmont".
 Although the address of the cemetery is listed as St. Margaret's Lane, the church and cemetery are also accessed from the Belmont Circular Road, Belmont as the property is situated on a corner.

 Famous persons from Belmont

-LeRoy Clarke is one of the well known artists of Trinidad and Tobago.
+LeRoy Clarke is one of the well-known artists of Trinidad and Tobago.
 Some of his works are on display at the Unit Trust Corporation Head Office on Independence Square, Port of Spain.
 His works are done in oil and are abstract in concept.
-In 1998, he was the first to be conferred the title Master Artist by The National Museum and Art Gallery of Trinidad and Tobago.
+In 1998, he was the first to be conferred the title Master Artist by the National Museum and Art Gallery of Trinidad and Tobago.
 His hometown was Gonzalez, Belmont.

 Other famous persons from Belmont include: